geeteshk/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 ## Policy Gradient

- - Deep Q Learning 用Ｑ网络去估计Q 表然后在规定一种策略去依据Ｑ值采取行动不同
- - Policy Gradient 的策略网络直接输出的就是策略，比如采取每一种行动的概率（对于离散控制问题），或者每一个动作的值（对于连续控制问题）。
+ - Deep Q Learning uses the Ｑ network to estimate the Q table and then specifies a strategy to take actions based on the Ｑ value.
+ - Policy Gradient's policy network directly outputs policies, such as the probability of taking each action (for discrete control problems), or the value of each action (for continuous control problems).

 ![](../imgs/rl_pg_network.png)

- - 优点
+ - Advantage
-    - 更加的 End to End，不用借用强化学习的理论框架。
+    - More End to End without borrowing the theoretical framework of reinforcement learning.
-    - 可以通过直接输出动作相应的连续量处理连续的控制量
-        - 比如对于汽车来说，油门的力度，刹车力度，转向角度
-        - 用通过Ｑ值选动作的方法则无法处理连续量
- - 在　Policy Gradient　中我们希望学会一个策略能够达到最大的期望回馈
-    - π<sub>θ</sub>(s) 表示策略
+    - Can process continuous control quantities by directly outputting corresponding continuous quantities of actions
+        - For cars, for example, the throttle, brake, and steering angle.
+        - The method of selecting action by threshold cannot handle continuous quantities -In  Policy Gradient we hope to learn a strategy to achieve the maximum expected feedback
+    - π <sub>θ</sub> (s) means strategy
-    - θ 表示 策略网络的 weight
+    - θ represents the weight of the strategy network
-    - 通过学习不断更新。目标函数可以表示为 J(θ) = E<sub>π(θ)</sub>[r]
+    - Constantly updated through learning.
+The objective function can be expressed as J(θ) = E<sub>π(θ)</sub>[r]
     - ![](../imgs/rl_pg_derivative_J_theta.png)
-        - 由此导数，我们可以把每轮的折扣回馈 v<sub>t</sub> 看作改 state 真实价值 G<sub>t</sub> 的无偏估计
-        - 利用Gradient ascent的方法 ， 不停地更新 θ 训练一个能够达到最大期望回馈的策略网络。
+        - From this derivative, we can treat the discount rebate v <sub>t</sub> as an unbiased estimate of the true value of the state G <sub>t</sub>
+        - Using Gradient ascent method, keep updating θ to train a strategic network that can achieve the maximum expected feedback.
         - ![](../imgs/rl_pg_update_theta.png)

- - PG 听起来很美好 , 实践中会有很多致命的问题让它很难收敛
-    - 1. 反馈分配: 反馈在大多时候都是不存在的
-        - 比如赛车游戏，只有游戏结束，例如到达终点或者撞墙而亡的时候才收到反馈
-        - 如何将反馈很好的和之前进行的一系列策略和动作联系到一起去是一个很大的问题
-    - 2. 算法有一个内在的假设，假设所有的抽样都是独立，并且处于相同分布的(independently and identically distributed, iid )
-        - 但是实际上，在游戏进行的过程中，同一时间段前后的抽样是明显具有相关性的，这个iid假设并不成立，也就会影响到学习的效果
+ - PG sounds good, there are many fatal problems in practice that make it difficult to converge
+    - 1. Feedback distribution: Feedback does not exist most of the time
+        - For example, racing games, only receive feedback when the game is over, such as reaching the end or crashing into a wall
+        - How to connect feedback well with a series of strategies and actions previously performed is a big problem
+    - 2. The algorithm has an inherent assumption, assuming that all the samples are independent and are in the same distribution (independently and identically distributed, iid)
+        - In fact, in the process of the game, the sampling before and after the same time period is obviously relevant.
+This iid assumption does not hold, and it will affect the learning effect.
-    - 3. 反馈噪音
+    - 3. Feedback noise
-        - 在我们通过获取反馈，折扣，然后ＴＤ来更新Ｑ值的方法，或者直接估计策略的方法中，这些反馈信号都有非常多的噪声，这些噪声可能会让整个网络很难收敛，甚至很容易发散。
- - 直到发现这个更加高级的方法DDPG
+        - In our method of obtaining feedback, discount, and then TD to update the value of Q, or a method of directly estimating the strategy, these feedback signals have a lot of noise, which may make the entire network difficult to converge, or even easy Divergence.
+ - Until I found this more advanced method DDPG

 <h2 id="60ca1673615c7ff54bc9af8925335b66"></h2>

 -----

 ## Deep Deterministic Policy Gradient

- - 动作网络 Actor Network 用于直接估计动作
+ - Actor Network for direct estimation of actions
-    - 就像低配版 Policy Gradient中的 Policy Network，输入State，给出动作值 Actions
-    - 从Critic Network 对应 Actions 输入计算出的导数来进行更新。
+    - Just like the Policy Network in the lower version of Policy Gradient, enter State and give action values Actions
- - 校正网络 Critic Network 用来估计Q值
+    - Input the calculated derivative from Critic Network corresponding Actions to update.
-    - 输入 State 的同时还输入由Actor Network 产生的 Actions，给出相应的 Q 值
+ - Critic Network used to estimate Q value
+    - Enter State as well as Actions generated by Actor Network, giving the corresponding Q value
-    - 并不断的用 bellman equation来进行更新
+    - Constantly update with bellman equation
- - 动作方程 actor function 表示为: μ(s|θ<sup>μ</sup>)
+ - Actor function is expressed as: μ(s|θ<sup>μ</sup>)
- - 校正方程 critic function 表示为: Q(s,a | θ<sup>Q</sup> )
+ - Correction equation critic function is expressed as: Q(s,a | θ<sup>Q</sup>)
- - Cost function J 对于\theta的导数为：
+ - The derivative of Cost function J for \ theta is:
     - ![](../imgs/rl_DDPG_derivative_J_theta.png)
- - 这个算法将对动作的Q值估计和策略估计给分离，让 agent 能够在探索更多的同时保持对一个确定策略的学习，让整个网络学习变得更容易。
- - 其他 更有利于网络的收敛 的小技巧 （小，但是很有用）
+ - This algorithm separates the Q value estimation of the action from the strategy estimation, so that the agent can keep learning about a certain strategy while exploring more, making the entire network learning easier.
+ - Other tips for network convergence (small, but useful)
     - Replay Buffer
-        - 近乎于无限大的缓存，每次进行动作以后得到的 状态-动作-反馈- 新状态 (s<sub>t</sub>,a<sub>t</sub>, r<sub>t</sub>,s<sub>t+1</sub> ) 都会被保存到这个缓存中去
-        - 不同于之前直接拿游戏进行过程中得到的 (s<sub>t</sub>,a<sub>t</sub>, r<sub>t</sub>,s<sub>t+1</sub> )  来进行训练
-        - 采用了Replay Buffer 以后，训练采用的 sample 则从这个缓存中随机抽样，通过这样的方法，理论上可以打破抽样直接的相关性，解决iid假设不成立的困扰
+        - Nearly infinite cache, state-action-feedback obtained after each action-new state (s<sub>t</sub>,a<sub>t</sub>,r<sub>t</sub>,s<sub>t + 1</sub> ) will be saved to this cache
+        - Different from (s<sub>t</sub>, a<sub>t</sub>,r<sub>t</sub>,s<sub>t + 1)</sub> ) for training
+        - After using the Replay Buffer, the sample used in training is randomly sampled from this buffer.
+In this way, the direct correlation between the samples can be theoretically broken, and the problem of the iid assumption not being established can be solved.
     - Target Network
-        - 在训练过程中，由于环境是相对混沌的，用于更新Q网络的反馈具有很大的噪声
-        - 直接训练一个网络会非常容易让它发散而非收敛。
-        - 目标网络Target Network 用来创建 Actor和Critic网络的副本, μ'(s|θ<sup>μ</sup>)  ,  Q'(s,a | θ<sup>Q</sup> ) 来计算目标值，然后以τ 的比例缓慢的跟随原网络更新
+        - During the training process, because the environment is relatively chaotic, the feedback used to update the Q network has a lot of noise
+        - Training a network directly will make it very easy to diverge rather than converge.
+        - Target Network Target Network is used to create copies of Actor and Critic networks, μ'(s|θ<sup>μ</sup>), Q' (s,a | θ<sup>Q</sup>) to calculate Target value, and then slowly follow the original network update in proportion to τ
             - τθ' ← τθ + (1-τ)θ'